mbland/rules_scala/README.md

 https://bazel.build/versions/6.1.0/reference/be/platform#toolchain_type) target
 in `@rules_java`.

-## Breaking changes coming in `rules_scala` 8.x
+## Breaking changes in `rules_scala` 8.x

-__The main objective of 8.x will be to enable existing users to migrate to Bazel 8 and Bzlmod.__ To facilitate a gradual migration, it will remain compatible with both `WORKSPACE` and Bzlmod.
-However, it will contain the following breaking changes when upgrading from `rules_scala` 7.x.
+__The main objective of 8.x is to enable existing users to migrate to Bazel 8 and Bzlmod.__ To facilitate a gradual migration, it remains compatible with both `WORKSPACE` and Bzlmod.
+However, it contains the following breaking changes when upgrading from `rules_scala` 7.x.

 ### Replace some `$(location)` calls with `$(rootpath)` for Bazel 8